yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project is a web application that offers various tools and functionalities, including user authentication, an AI-powered text summarization feature, and a timer/alarm utility.
-It combines a backend server, likely built with Node.js, to handle API requests such as user login, with a rich frontend built from multiple HTML pages, JavaScript, and CSS to provide the interactive user experience.
-The presence of `gemini.js` strongly suggests integration with the Google Gemini AI for its summarization capabilities.
+This project appears to be a web-based application offering various functionalities including user authentication, a timer/alarm, and potentially a content summarization feature with AI integration.
+It serves multiple HTML pages for different sections like login, about, history, summarization, and a timer.
+The backend handles basic API requests such as user login, while the frontend manages user interaction, styling, and client-side logic, including an integration with a "Gemini" service, likely for AI-powered features.

 ---